Tinram/CChat/ReadMe.md

 ## Features

-+ Lightweight (40kB)
++ Lightweight (45kB)
 + All data encrypted by the browser's JavaScript
 + POST AJAX used to avoid GET data being recorded in server logs.
++ Coded to PHP 5.3 and legacy JavaScript event handlers for maximum server-client compatibility.

 ## Encryption

-SHA256-hashed key, Blowfish cipher (base64 display is a binary-encrypted overlay), messages stored encrypted in the database.
+SHA256-hashed key, Blowfish cipher (base64 display is an overlay of binary-encrypted data), messages stored encrypted in the database.
 The Blowfish block cipher is simple, strong, and fast.
 Its speed is ideal for JavaScript implementation.

 ### Setup

 1. Configure */install.php* configuration details - username and password etc.
 2. Configure */classes/cchat.class.php* constants to be identical.
 3. Run */install.php* through your server (which, if you have root MySQL access, should mean setup is now complete and CChat's */index.php* now displays without connection errors via server access).
 4. Alter the timezone ( date_default_timezone_set('Europe/London') ), if required, in index.php